imjoseangel/sandbox/kubernetes/netdebug/README.md

 The `ndots` represents the threshold value of the number of dots in a query name to consider it a "fully qualified" domain name.

 If `ndots` is **5** (the default in Kubernetes), and the name contains less than five(5) dots inside it, the syscall will try to resolve it sequentially through all local search domains first and - in case none succeed - it will resolve as an absolute name only at last.
+For instance, the domain name `www.example.com` contains two dots (.) and the number of dots (.) is less than the value of ndots.

-For instance, if we request `www.example.com`, the query iterates through all search paths until the answer contains a NOERROR code.
+Therefore, when this domain name is queried, the DNS query iterates through all search paths until the answer contains a NOERROR code.

 1. `www.example.com.<namespace>.svc.cluster.local`
 1. `www.google.com.svc.cluster.local`